orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   12. filter-lto when the machine is too slow (taking >= 24 hours build time) to handle LTO builds because it a security backlog issue that should be prevented.
-If the ebuild does not proactively disable the LTO, the developers could be perceived as assisting the attackers.
+If the ebuild does not proactively disable the LTO, the ebuild developer(s) could be perceived as assisting the attackers.

 # Ebuild organization